-Attenuation is the storage of excess stormwater during the peak of a storm, followed by controlled release of the stored water.
 The rate of release is designed to be lower than the rate of runoff from a site prior to development, effectively mimicking the natural flows from the site.

-Why attenuation is necessary
+Why attention is necessary

 The construction of hard surfaces (roofs, patios, driveways etc) on areas of land that were previously undeveloped, changes the way water runs off the property.
-It removes natural soakage and vegetation that would have previously slowed the run off.

 This means the volume of runoff increases and the stormwater network (pipes, drains and streams) reaches capacity far more often and much more quickly.